-In the column for the multiple-choice questions, teachers should note how many questions out of the ten provided the student answered correctly.
+In the column for the multiple-choice questions, teachers should note how many questions the student answered correctly.
 Since the multiple-choice questions can also be completed with or without picture clues, a column has been provided for teachers to indicate whether or not the student completed the questions using the picture clues.

-In the column for the short-answer questions, teachers should note how many questions out of the ten provided the student answered correctly.
-In the column for the cloze activity, teachers should note how many words out of the eight words provided were filled in correctly in the story.
+In the column for the short-answer questions, teachers should note how many questions the student answered correctly.
+In the column for the cloze activity, teachers should note how many of the eight words provided were filled in correctly in the activity.

-In the column for the writing activity, teachers should place a \checkmark to indicate mastery and an \mathbf{X} to indicate nonmastery.
+In the column for the writing activity, teachers should place a \checkmark to indicate mastery and an X to indicate nonmastery.
 Mastery indicates that the student successfully wrote a sequential account of how he or she completed the recipe.